2018ik/2018ik.github.io/_wiki/veil.markdown

 ## Background

+A **veil** is something which separates man from God, especially in seeing biblical revelation.
+The source of all veils is the flesh, and veils themselves also signify the flesh.
+Dealing with veils, as with dealing with the flesh, requires the dealing of the cross.

 The majority of Christians today have a veiled understanding of the Bible.
 These veils can be removed by having a heart turned to the Lord (2 Cor.
 3:16).
 This implies that veils are actually just a turned away, darkened heart.
 When a person has a heart turned to the Lord, this is a single heart, a pure heart, and a simplified heart.
 One must learn to drop all veils in order to see the intrinsic significance of the Bible.

+## Biblical Basis

+The tabernacle had two veils: one at the entrance into the Holy Place, and one dividing the Holy Place from the Holy of Holies (Exo.
+26:36-37; Heb.
+9:3).
+The flesh is what prevents a Christian from contacting God in their spirit, typified by the Holy of Holies.
+God is calling us through the veil to enter the Holy of Holies, but in order to do this one must terminate their flesh, that is to deny their soul-life (Heb.
+10:19-20).
+In the eyes of God, the veil was split when Christ was crucified (Matt.
+27:51), but in man's experience, the veil, the flesh, continues to remain (Gal.
+5:24; Rom.
+8:6).

 ## Types